ARM-software/arm-trusted-firmware/docs/components/rmm-el3-comms-spec.rst

 Input values
 ------------

-.. csv-table:: Input values for RMM_MECID_KEY_UPDATE
+.. csv-table:: Input values for RMM_MEC_REFRESH
    :header: "Name", "Register", "Field", "Type", "Description"
    :widths: 1 1 1 1 5

    fid,x0,[63:0],UInt64,Command FID
-   mecid,x1,[15:0],UInt64,"mecid is a 16-bit value between 0 and 65,535 that identifies the MECID for which the encryption key is to be updated.
+   mecid,x1,[47:32],UInt64, "mecid is a 16-bit value between 0 and 65,535 that identifies the MECID for which the encryption key is to be updated.
 Value has to be a valid MECID as per field MECIDWidthm1 read from MECIDR_EL2.
-Bits [63:16] must be 0."
+Bits [63:16] must be 0." mecid,x1,[31:1],UInt64, "Reserved, MBZ" reason,x1,[0],UInt64, "reason is a single bit field used to indicate the reason for the MEC refresh.
+Values are: 0 (Realm creation), 1 (Realm destruction)."

 Output values
 -------------

-.. csv-table:: Output values for RMM_MECID_KEY_UPDATE
+.. csv-table:: Output values for RMM_MEC_REFRESH
    :header: "Name", "Register", "Field", "Type", "Description"
    :widths: 1 1 1 1 5

-   Result,x0,[63:0],Error Code,Command return status.
-Valid for all opcodes listed in input values
+   Result,x0,[63:0],Error Code,"Command return status.
+Valid for all opcodes listed in input values"

 Failure conditions